futurehood/DeCent-Core/README.md

 Self-hosting a DCNT server instance allows a user's web apps to receive proxied requests from within their networks, through a WebSocket connection to the locally-running DCNT server.

-This allows specially designed web applications (DWAs) to use the available local connection to the DCNT server to receive connection requests and create WebRTC peer-to-peer connections directly to another web application, enabling an entirely new class of never-before possible web applications to exist: DWAs.
+This allows specially designed web applications (DWAs) to use the available local connection to the DCNT server to receive connection requests and create WebRTC peer-to-peer connections directly to another web application.
+This enables an entirely new class of web applications to exist, DWAs.

 In addition to facilitating connections between DWAs, DeCent-Core also offers the option of hosting installable (from ZIP archive) web apps and hosting them locally for the user.
 This allows users to select specific, trusted web applications, store the HTML/CSS/JS files locally, and then host the executing app code for the user in an SSL/TLS context.
 The SSL/TLS context allows the locally running web app to create WebRTC connections to other users, which will be signaled as described above.
 This removes the need for traditional hosting infrastructure for web applications.